 RES ONE Automation

-RES ONE Automation provides lightweight automation capabilities.
+RES ONE Automation provides flexible automation capabilities.

 It eliminates the need to manually deliver services and apps, eliminating risk of error, creating a strong audit trail, and freeing up resources for projects with more strategic impact on the business.